ARTICLES

 What Is All Saints' Day?

 The event was shifted to November 1 in the 8th century to coincide with the Celtic holiday of Samhain.
 Samhain, despite its pagan origins, has a focus strikingly similar to the Roman autumn celebration.
 Over time, these two traditions have merged into one celebration, both with rituals and festivities.
 All Saints' Day was kept by the Anglican and Lutheran churches after the Protestant Reformation.
 However, the emphasis in these traditions is on remembering the deceased rather than worshiping saints.
-While Protestants recognize the feast, they honor all Christians, both alive and deceased.
+While protestants recognize the feast, they honor all Christians, both alive and deceased.

 Why Do People Celebrate All Saints' Day?